 In marketing, we do the same thing.
 We call it turning data into actionable insights.
 It sounds better.

-Media Measurement and Reporting
+Using Media Measurement and Reporting

 Another critical component of using data to uncover actionable insights is measurement and reporting, which can be described as analyzing performance and determining whether it has met the campaign goals or KPIs (Key Performance Indicators).

 Measurement and reporting apply to all media–paid, earned, owned, digital, and integrated marketing campaigns.

 Once the media and performance data have been analyzed, it can improve the campaign by changing different variables–bid strategy, target audience, messaging, or even the media mix.